CODEPAGEHERE/myschoolproject/README.md

 ## License

 This project is proprietary and not open-source.
-All rights reserved by the MySchoolProject team.
+All rights reserved by the Happycode team.
 You may not copy, distribute, or modify any part of this project without explicit permission.

 ---